nico-audio/nico-audio.github.io/_tabs/demo.md

 <div style="text-align: center;">
   <div class="video-container">
-    <iframe width="560" height="315" src="https://www.youtube.com/embed/mjOHrn_9Cf4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/7Br38b2F57A?si=M_R5oNyyC3yYpgBR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
   </div>
 </div>

-_This showreel contains some of my work such as the sound design for the splash screen in SGC - Short Games Collection #1 (Nerd Monkeys) and the magic sound effects in Grid Force - Mask of the Goddess (Playtra Games) together with redesigns for other titles  where I re-create an entire scene from scratch._
+_This showreel contains some of my work such as the sound design for the splash screen in SGC - Short Games Collection #1 (Nerd Monkeys) and the magic sound effects in Grid Force - Mask of the Goddess (Dreamnauts studios) together with redesigns where I re-create an entire scene from scratch._

 # TECHNICAL VIDEOS